Tsarina-Ash/Travel-Website/zzz_README.txt

 https://github.com/studentkenji

-ALL IMAGE AUTHOR CREDITS GO TO THE AUTHORS
+ALL IMAGE CREDITS GO TO THE AUTHORS

-THE CREDITS FOR THE IMAGES CAN BE FOUND /gfx/zzz_IMAGE_CREDITS.txt
+THE CREDITS FOR THE IMAGES CAN BE FOUND

+/gfx/zzz_IMAGE_CREDITS.txt

 Any suggestions, complaints & advice are appreciated